 The Western Breach is the most technically challenging approach to Kilimanjaro.
 It was closed for a short period in early 2006 after a fatal rockfall claimed the lives of three trekkers.
 It has however re-opened with a new and safer route configuration, and is steadily growing in popularity.

-For trekkers interested in the Western Breach we recommend reading my route description here.
+For trekkers interested in the Western Breach we recommend reading our route description here.

 There are some specific Kilimanjaro kit requirements for the Western Breach that you should be aware of.
 Many of these items are not mandatory, however should conditions on the Western Breach be adverse you may need the following: